Peak Holiday Season — How it Can Affect Freight

 In other words, maintaining a stable relationship with your contacts, especially in insurance, will benefit you in the long run.

-Though weather, customer service, and a relationship with your insurance provider can affect freight, especially during peak holiday season, at Priority1 we prioritize your shipping experience year-round.
+Though weather, customer service, and a relationship with your insurance provider can affect freight, especially during the peak holiday season, at Priority1 we prioritize your shipping experience year-round.
 Check out our previous blog posts to see our solutions to the top three challenges in shipping outside of the holiday season.

 As always, drive safe!